nicehash/NiceHashMiner/src/Miners/Readme.md

   <th>Disadvantages</th>
 </tr>
 <tr>
-  <td>Implementation of all basic actions like Start/Stop mining, Start benchmarking, retrieve data from API, create command line, etc.<br>
+  <td>Implementation of all basic actions like Start/Stop mining, Start benchmarking, retrieve data from API, create command line, etc.

   Use of additional features like Configs and Extra Launch Parameters